timruffles/event-source-express-angular-real-time-tutorial/article.md

 });
 ```

-You can see we're accepting `POST /users` requests, and asynchronsly responding based on the result of creating a user.
+You can see we're accepting `POST /users` requests, and asynchronously responding based on the result of creating a user.

 Implementing the real-time notifications for chat messages is simple.
 First we'll write an implementation of the server-side of the server-sent events spec: